Where to View the Total Solar Eclipse of August 21, 2017

 The total solar eclipse next reaches South Carolina nicknamed the Palmetto State, referring to the state tree - - sabal palmetto.
 This tree is depicted on the quarter dedicated to the state of South Carolina as well as the state flag.
 In South Carolina the umbral path reaches the Piedmont plateau after crossing the entire length of the United States, this is the last state on the umbral path.
 The eclipse will cover 252 miles In South Carolina from the piedmont plateau to the Atlantic Ocean.
 South Carolina is the prime location to observe the eclipse East of the Appalachian mountains.
 It is accessible to a very large population of Americans living in the region.

 The cities of Greenville (2m 10s/pop.
 61,000) and Anderson (2m 34s) straddle the centerline.
 The city of Laurens (pop ~9200) should experience 2m 30s of totality.
 The Sumter Forest is at the north of the centerline in the middle of the state.
 South of the forest, the city of Newberry (pop 10,200) will receive 2m 32s of totality.
+The historic city of Charleston (popluation similar to Columbia) is located on the south side of the umbral path and will receive 1m 39s of darkness at mid-day.

 South Carolina Links